Ride (SoMo song)

 "Ride" is a song recorded by American singer SoMo.
 The song serves as the lead single from his debut self-titled studio album, SoMo.
-It was written by SoMo with Cody Tarpley and Craig Klepto Tucker, and produced by the latter.
+It was written by SoMo with Cody Tarpley, and produced by the latter.
 The song was released on December 7, 2013, by Republic Records.

 Ride reached a peak of number 76 on the Billboard Hot 100 chart and number 11 on the US Hot R&B/Hip-Hop Songs.
 The song's music video was released on January 17, 2014.

 The song's official remix features new verses by Ty Dolla Sign and K Camp.

 Composition

 "Ride is written in the key of G minor with a slow tempo of 58 beats per minute.
 The song follows a chord progression of Emaj7 – Bsus2 – Dm7 – Cm7, and SoMo's vocals span from F_{3} to D_{6}.